Lecture Series Begins! – Thursday, April 1st with Jerry Aaron’s “A Chronicle of Nevada’s Great Basin”

 We are pleased to begin our 2021 Lecture Series!

 Dinner starts at 5:00 p.m. and lecture starts at 7:00 p.m.

 The lecture touches on many aspects of the Great Basin’s timeline beginning with prehistoric man and Ancient Lake Lahontan.
 It moves forward to the early explorers and on into Nevada’s history and the western migration of the 1840’s.
 It describes the advancement of transportation from wagon roads to interstate highways.
 Also covered are Nevada railroads and areas of aviation and the importance’s of Nevada’s military bases during World Two and the Cold War.

 BIO: Jerry Aaron has been traveling throughout Nevada for more than sixty years.
 His fifty year career in Nevada’s trucking industry allowed him to journey into many areas of the Silver State.
 He developed a love for the vast desert lands that make up The Great Basin and history that they hold.
 Business trips would take him into mysterious regions well off the beaten path, fueling a curiosity that would require a personal adventure into the area to explore and investigate.
 Discovering the history of an area by probing a mysterious canyon or investigating an old ghost town has afforded the author with many years of rewarding adventures.
 Finding 10,000 year old petroglyphs on a rock face while examining the remains of a modern day airplane crash site can be somewhat of oddity, but that’s Nevada a place he loves to be.

 Come early and enjoy dinner before the lecture!
-We Serve dinner before the lecture at 5, 5:30, & 6 p.m.
+We Serve dinner before the lecture at 5, 5:30 (Sold Out), & 6 p.m.

 Please fill out this reservation form to sign up for this exciting lecture: